BNasmith/PTForsyth/PTFWorkofChrist.md

 please God to take it.
 Like Abraham's sacrifice of Isaac, it was complete and acceptable, even though not accepted.
-The man's rising from the ground was it not really a resurrection from the dead ?
+The man's rising from the ground---was it not really a resurrection from the dead?
 It was not simply a return to his post.
 He went back another man.
 He went back a heavenlier man.
 He had died and risen, just as if he had been called, and had gone, to